Abigail - Glenn Conjurske

 There are many things which make bad marriages.
 The failure to find love doubtless accounts for many, but the lack of character accounts for many more.
 Abigail’s plight was due to the evil character of her husband.
 What could love avail, when her husband was “such a son of Belial, that a man cannot speak to him”?
 How could love survive in the house of such a man?

-But it may be that Nabal’s character did not appear till after he was married.
-He may not have been a drunken churl when Abigail married him, but may have become so afterwards.
+But it may be that Nabal’s character did not appear until after he was married.
+He may not have been a drunken churl when Abigail married him, but may have become so afterward.
 Such cases are common.
-A woman ought therefore to exercise the most extreme caution to marry a man whose character is not only known and acceptable, but tried and confirmed and stable.
+A woman ought, therefore, to exercise the most extreme caution to marry a man whose character is not only known and acceptable but tried and confirmed and stable.
 A rash and unstable man is perhaps a heavier cross to the heart of a woman than a wicked one.

 When the Lord, however, has thus used him for the hard but wholesome discipline of the beautiful soul of Abigail, the merciful God takes him away with a stroke, and sets her free from that galling yoke.